AudreyGermain/Game-Recommendation-System/README.md

 #### c.
 Collaborative recommender with EM and SVD <a name="em"></a>

-Following the blog [Steam Game Recommendation](https://www.kaggle.com/danieloehm/steam-game-recommendations), we translate the codes to python.
-Here useing EM and SVD algorithm to make appropraite game recommendations.
+The work presented in this section follows the work and methodology described in the blog post ["Steam Game Recommendation"](https://www.kaggle.com/danieloehm/steam-game-recommendations) for the implementation of a recommender system, considering many of the suggestion mentioned therein.
+The mentioned blog uses R language to implement its code, we translated some of them into python for our project.
+Here, the goal is to use the EM and SVD algorithms to implement and appropriate game recommendation system.

 ##### EM Algorithm <a name="c_1"></a>